Edgar256/edgar256/README.md

 I am a Full Stack Software Engineer at Simba Group
 .
-I am interested in, write about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJS and NodeJS.
+I am interested in, write about and develop (open source) software solutions using JavaScript, TypeScript, ReactJS , NodeJS, Firebase, PHP and Laravel.

 ## 📬 Get in touch